Bali Silent Retreat Review: A Practice of Meditation, Yoga, Digital Detox, and Complete SILENCE!!

 Last week, I had NO idea what I was getting and that is exactly why I knew it was necessary to write a Bali silent retreat review to share with you all.

 I agreed to join my friend, Jiaying, on a last minute trip to a silent retreat in Bali, Indonesia.
-Gratefully, we are already currently living in Bali so it was only a matter of driving an 1 hour and 45 minutes away to the north of Bali, where you could find true serenity and rice fields flowing for miles, which is getting rarer and rarer with the heavy tourism and large expat culture.
+Gratefully, we are already currently living in Bali so it was only a matter of driving one hour and forty five minutes away to the north of Bali, where you could find true serenity and rice fields flowing for miles.

 This was the TRUE Bali, well at least it is what you think of when you think of Bali, “the island of the Gods”.
 It was what I ALWAYS imagined 7 years ago before I ever stepped off the plane and adapted to the busy touristic streets.

-We vowed to turn our phones off to indulge in a 4 day digital detox, and spend our time participating in two meditation and two yoga classes daily.
-When I first signed up, I didn’t think much about sitting and being in COMPLETE silence.
+My friend and I vowed to turn our phones off to indulge in a 4 day digital detox.
+We would spend our days participating in two meditation and two yoga classes daily.
+Upon signing up I didn’t think much about sitting and being in COMPLETE silence.
 I was so caught up with work, kids programs, meal prep, laundry doing, phone calls, I just didn’t really think about the silence of it all and once I turned my phone to airplane mode, I was refreshed and hesitant all at once.

 I had read mixed opinions on other Bali silent retreat review pages about the staff or the office angels as they refer to them as.
 In my opinion they were extremely helpful and made sure we were settled in quickly so we could make the morning itinerary with the rest!